dsoto/ENSP-337-notes/economics-fundamentals.md

 comparing.
 The cost is the difference in cost and the energy is the difference in energy between the two scenarios.

-## Conserved cost of energy example
+## Cost of conserved energy example

-We can calculate the conserved cost of energy of adding an additional sheet of insulation.
+We can calculate the cost of conserved energy of adding an additional sheet of insulation.
 To do this, we compare two scenarios, for example, the energy of only one sheet of insulation and then the energy of two sheets and the cost of the additional sheet.
 Recall that our cost of energy in our previous calculation is 1 USD per therm.

 ### Scenario 1
 - One sheet of insulation